 Developing educational websites: investigating internet use by students and teachers: Papre outlining study of students ad teachers use of websites.
 Also has links to other papers and resources on right-hand side

-e-kids college: notes about a workshop held with schol students when developing AM website
+e-kids college: notes about a workshop held with school students when developing AM website

 Web to Classroom workshop: "On Wednesday 25 and Thursday 26 November 2009 we held web to classroom workshops with primary and secondary teachers.
 The aim was to find out how teachers are using the web in their classrooms and how we can work more closely with them via our own website."
 Here are the notes.